riboflavin/test-framer-sync/compare/avoma-vs-readai.md

 Yes, both Avoma and Read.ai work for in-person meetings.
 Avoma has a mobile app that records offline/in-person meetings for later transcription.
 Similarly, Read.ai has an iOS app that captures in-person/offline meetings with one tap.

 • What about meeting bots?
 Does either of these tools require a meeting bot?
 Read.ai specifically notes that it does not use meeting bots - it "records virtual meetings via cloud or extension, and offline audio via mobile app."
-For Avoma, the context mentions that "the bot sometimes joins a meeting late" which suggests it does use a meeting bot for virtual meetings.

 • What do users say about the quality of transcriptions?
 For Avoma, users report that transcriptions are approximately 95% accurate even with jargon or accents.
-The context doesn't provide specific feedback about the quality of Read.ai's transcriptions.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.